obynio/kanji/content/post/xposed.md

 draft: false
 ---

 I was wondering how the Android runtime was working and if we can hack it to make it execute custom code.
-It turns out that there is a tool that does the job : Xposed.
+It turns out that there is a tool that does the job for you, Xposed.
 It's a framework that allows to tweak on-the-fly the Android runtime.

 <!--more-->

-# Here's Johny
+# Nuit de l'Info

 Recently, I gave a talk about that subject in Paris during a french event called [La Nuit de l'Info](http://www.nuitdelinfo.com/).
 You can watch it on [YouTube](https://www.youtube.com/watch?v=DDF70hg8WY8) and review [my slides](https://pool.obyn.io/impress/xposed/).

 {{< youtube DDF70hg8WY8 >}}

-# Go ahead, make my day
+# Explain me like I'm five

 Basically, Xposed allows you to run some custom code before and after any functions.
 It's a process called hooking.
 No APK is modified, all the changes take place in memory.
 Of course, Android does not allow such an operation natively and you must install the Xposed framework on your device.